pytorch/tutorials/recipes_source/quantization.rst

 Quantization Recipe
 =====================================

-This recipe demonstrates how to quantize a PyTorch model so it can be used on iOS and Android apps, or in other production .
-Follow the steps below on how to use four different methods to quantize different models.
+This recipe demonstrates how to quantize a PyTorch model so it can run with reduced size and faster inference speed with about the same accuracy as the original model.
+Quantization can be applied to both server and mobile model deployment, but it can be especially important or even critical on mobile, because a non-quantized model's size may exceed the limit that an iOS or Android app allows for, cause the deployment or OTA update to take too much time, and make the inference too slow for a good user experience.

 Introduction
 ------------